-The Minnesota Chorale has served as the Minnesota Orchestra’s principal chorus since 2004 and is now in its 27th season under the leadership of Kathy Saltzman Romey.
+The Minnesota Chorale has served as the Minnesota Orchestra’s principal chorus since 2004 and is now in its 28th season under the leadership of Kathy Saltzman Romey.
 Founded in 1972, the Chorale is Minnesota’s preeminent symphonic chorus, with a roster of over 200 singers.
 Best known for its work with the two major orchestras of the Twin Cities, the ensemble is equally dedicated to programs that build and enrich community.
 A seasoned artistic partner, the Chorale continues to explore new artistic directions and collaborative opportunities, while earning the highest critical acclaim for its work on the concert stage.
-In August 2018, members of the Chorale traveled to South Africa to perform alongside the Minnesota Orchestra in its historic concerts in Soweto and Johannesburg.
+In 2018, members of the Chorale traveled to South Africa to perform alongside the Minnesota Orchestra in its historic concerts in Soweto and Johannesburg.

-Highlights of the Minnesota Chorale’s performance history include three seasons as chorus-in-residence at the Aspen Music Festival, concerts in Mexico City with the Orquesta Sinfónica Nacional de Mexico, recordings of Haydn’s The Creation and The Seasons with the Saint Paul Chamber Orchestra, representing the United States at the America Cantat III international choral festival in Venezuela, premiering and recording Janika Vandervelde’s Adventures of the Black Dot, a landmark choral storybook for children, and premiering Ah Nagasaki: Ashes Into Light by composer Robert Kyr and librettist Kazuaki Tanahashi with choirs from Japan.
+Highlights of the Minnesota Chorale’s performance history include three seasons as chorus-in-residence at the Aspen Music Festival, concerts in Mexico City with the Orquesta Sinfónica Nacional de Mexico, recordings of Haydn’s The Creation and The Seasons with the Saint Paul Chamber Orchestra, representing the United States at the America Cantat III international chorale festival in Venezuela, premiering and recording Janika Vandervelde’s Adventures of the Black Dot, a landmark chorale storybook for children, and premiering Ah Nagasaki: Ashes Into Light by composer Robert Kyr and librettist Kazuaki Tanahashi with choirs from Japan.